jeosol/hello-world-docker/README.markdown

 Please see the included Dockerfile-exe, Makefile and associated lisp and bash scripts for this setup.

 ## Installation
-To install the repository, issue the following command:
+To clone the repository to your local machine, issue the following command in a shell:
 ```
 git clone https://github.com/jeosol/hello-world-docker.git
 ```